antadde/N-SDM/README.md

  To cite N-SDM or acknowledge its use, cite this Software Note as follows, substituting the version of N-SDM that you used for “version 1.0”:

  [info hidden for peer review] et al. 2022.
-N-SDM: a high-performance computing pipeline for fitting Nested Species Distribution Models. – XXX XXX: XXX (ver.
+N-SDM: a high-performance computing pipeline for Nested Species Distribution Modelling. – XXX XXX: XXX (ver.
 1.0).

 # Contact